Has life given you a wake-up call?

 If my friends hadn’t driven me to the hospital when they did, I wouldn’t have lived to see my wedding day.

 That experience made me determined to live my life to the fullest.
-In pursuit of a great life, I discovered that healthy habits could make my life better, more fun, and more pleasurable.
+In pursuit of a good life, I discovered that healthy habits could make my life better, more fun, and more pleasurable.

-Eventually, I became a fitness trainer and health coach to help people experience that same sense of well-being that I’ve enjoyed so much.
+Eventually, I became a fitness trainer and health coach to help people experience the same well-being I’ve enjoyed so much.

 As a trainer, I amassed tons of certifications and credentials, but no matter how many skills or knowledge I gained, something seemed “off.”